jacobjjasper/Rush-Hour-BCE/results/README.md

 To minimise the amount of checked states, we implemented two different heuristics.
 Firstly, the **cars-to-exit** heuristic, and secondly the **cars-in-traffic** heuristic.

 The **cars-to-exit** heuristic checks how many cars are blocking the red car's route to the exit.
 Every car renders one malus point; fewer points would therefore suggest that a board is closer to the solution.
+In almost every case, this heuristic found a solution of as many steps as the breadth first without any heuristics.
+However, it had to check significantly fewer states to get there.

 The **cars-in-traffic** heuristic starts off at the red car.
 It checks whether the red car can move toward the exit.
 If not, it checks whether the first vehicle blocking the way can move.
 If not, it checks whether the vehicle blocking that vehicle can move, and so on.
 The length of this 'traffic jam' determines the amount of malus points given to a board.
 Again, fewer points would suggest that the board is closer to the solution.
+This algorithm

 Thirdly, we used depth-first search to find a solution.
-When executed on the smaller boards, the algorithm rendered a solution.
+When executed on the smaller boards, the algorithm rendered a solution, yet it subsequently needed more steps to complete the puzzle than the breadth first option.